andytower/automationScript/README.md

 # This is repo for bash script.
-# I write thie script for myself.
+# I write this script for myself.